 An invoice is a document that you send to customers to request or collect payment for a good or service that has already been provided.
 The invoicing process starts when the business fulfills the order and delivers it to the customer.
-If you’re using QuickBooks Online, you can create invoices easily, send them to customers via email, and monitor payments as they arrive.
+In Wave, you can create professional-looking invoices quickly and easily.
+In our example below, we’ll use a sample invoice from Wave to illustrate what a good invoice looks like.

 - Invoices provide information on how much and when customers should pay the amount due.